-Students must maintain full time status, which is a minimum of 12 credits, and a minimum cumulative Grade Point Average (GPA) of 2.0.
-However, in order to receive a record of completion in four years which is a minimum of 120 credits, students should try to maintain fifteen credits per semester.
+Students who live on campus or who receive financial aid must maintain full time status, which is a minimum of 12 credits, and all students must maintain a minimum cumulative Grade Point Average (GPA) of 2.0.
+However, in order to receive a record of completion in four years which is a minimum of 120 credits, or two years of a minimum of 60 credits, students should try to maintain fifteen credits per semester.
 Depending on course credits, students will have approximately five to seven classes fall and spring semesters.
-With the exception of a KSU Physical Education course, students typically do not have a course elective opportunity until fall of sophomore.
+With the exception of a KSU Physical Education and Flash 101 course, students typically do not have a course elective opportunity until sophomore year.
 This is reviewed on an individual basis.

-Students must pass CCS core classes, therefore, should a student not receive a passing grade, then he/she must take that course over.
+Students must successfully pass CCS core classes, therefore, a student not receiving a passing grade (C or higher), must take that course over. §12.1 Grading